The molecular chemistry of Type Ibc supernovae, and diagnostic potential with the James Webb Space Telescope: Modeling methods

 followed by the weaker dissociation channel:

-Other reactions (e.g. \ch{ AB + e^-_{C} -> A + B+ + e- + e^-_{C}}) are less important and disregarded in this work.
-In previous works, e.g. \citet{liuOxygenTemperatureSN1995,cherchneffChemistryPopulationIII2009,sluderMolecularNucleationTheory2018,liljegrenCarbonMonoxideFormation2020}, such rates were estimated based on work by \citet{liuOxygenTemperatureSN1995}, where the destruction of CO was investigated and presented as a relationship between the (zone) power $L$, the number of particles $N_{tot}$ and the mean energy per ion pair $W$ (or molecule pair in the case of dissociation):
+Other reactions (e.g., \ch{ AB + e^-_{C} -> A + B+ + e- + e^-_{C}}) are less important and disregarded in this work.
+In previous works, for example \citet{liuOxygenTemperatureSN1995,cherchneffChemistryPopulationIII2009,sluderMolecularNucleationTheory2018,liljegrenCarbonMonoxideFormation2020}, such rates were estimated based on work by \citet{liuOxygenTemperatureSN1995}, where the destruction of CO was investigated and presented as a relationship between the (zone) power $L$, the number of particles $N_{tot}$ and the mean energy per ion pair $W$ (or molecule pair in the case of dissociation):

 For a fixed composition (49.5\% O I, 49.5\% C I, 1\% CO I), \citet{liuOxygenTemperatureSN1995} calculated $W=34$ eV for CO ionization.
 Here we perform direct calculations of the Compton destruction rates for the reactions~\eqref{eq:compton1}, for the most abundant molecular species.
 This is possible as SUMO contains a Compton electron distribution solver \citep[see][for details]{kozma_gamma-ray_1992}, which combined with electron impact cross-sections for the relevant molecules, can yield the destruction rates for these channels.
 For reaction~\eqref{eq:compton1}, the cross sections used are listed in Appendix~\ref{app:el_col}.
 For reaction~\eqref{eq:compton2}, cross-section are available for CO, but not for the other molecules (to the authors' knowledge).
 We estimate the rate of reaction~\eqref{eq:compton2} for SiO, SiS and SO by scaling the calculated rates for reaction~\eqref{eq:compton1} with the same factor that differentiates the CO rates for reaction \eqref{eq:compton2} and ~\eqref{eq:compton1} (which is $\sim$0.2).
+In Sect. \ref{sect:comp_comtpon-distruction} we compare our calculated rates with those estimated by \citet{liuOxygenTemperatureSN1995}.